Falepili Mobility Pathway

 Do I need a job offer before moving to Australia?

-No. Visa holders do not need to secure employment before moving to Australia.
+Falepili Visa holders do not need to secure employment before moving to Australia.

 We do recommend finding a job as soon as possible though to help with the cost of living and settling into life in Australia.

-Support services will be available before leaving Tuvalu and in Australia to help visa holders find work.
+Support services will be available before leaving Tuvalu and in Australia to help Falepili visa holders find work.

-Visa holders can access a service that will help connect them to employers in Australia, in a variety of roles and skill levels.
+Falepili Visa holders can access a service that will help connect them to employers in Australia, in a variety of roles and skill levels.

 They will be guided through the visa application process, given information about life in Australia, and supported through the diaspora (Tuvaluans already living in Australia) to maintain their connection to culture.

-How much money will I need to migrate my family to Australia if I receive a visa?
+How much money will I need to migrate my family to Australia if I receive a Falepili visa?

 How can I become an Australian citizen?